Multiple Intelligence Approach

 Our children need to know that we believe in them, that they are being listened to, and that their needs are being tended to.

-In recent years, new definitions of intelligence have gained acceptance and have dramatically enhanced the appraisal of human competencies.
+In recent years, new definitions have gained acceptance regarding the concept of “intelligence” which has dramatically enhanced the appraisal of human competencies.

 - Verbal/linguistic intelligence

 - Intrapersonal Intelligence

 - Naturalistic Intelligence

 Maryel develops ways to teach and learn by engaging all eight intelligences, increasing the possibilities for student success.

 We all experience and learn through these eight different intelligences; however, each student differs in the strength of certain intelligences compared to others.

 Because there are no two students that learn in the same way, Maryel applies this approach as a base for our pedagogy.
 With this inclusive practice, the skills, abilities, gifts, and different intelligences of each student are taken care of and strengthened.